-In this article we present different app promotion strategies and how you can combine different types of installs in such strategies to make your app rank as good as possible.
+In this article, we present different app promotion strategies and how you can combine different types of installs in such strategies to make your app rank as highly as possible.

-Incentivized installs: Exchanging installs for rewards
+Incentivized Installs: Exchanging Installs for Rewards

 In general, you can choose between two app promotion strategies when driving incentivized installs for your app.
 One of them is based on the amount of installs generated in a certain time whereas the other one considers loyalty of your users.

-With this app promotion strategy you can give your application a real push to increase its ranking.
-A higher ranking means more visibility in the charts.
-If users search for certain apps the chance that yours will be displayed among the search results will be higher.
+This will lead to a higher ranking, which means more visibility in the charts.
+If users search for certain apps, the chance that yours will be displayed among the search results will be higher.

 This type of app promotion strategy stays in competition to campaigns based on non-incent installs and consequential costs per loyal user.
 One main factor influencing this concept is the so-called retention rate.
-In the chart below you can see some numbers regarding retention rates of users so you will better understand this term.
+In the chart below, you can see some numbers regarding retention rates of users, so you will better understand this term.

 |Days||Users keeping the app||Retention rate|

-Example for retention rates (Day0 = 1000 downloads)
+Example for retention rates (Day 0 = 1000 downloads) © ayeT-Studios

-Advantages and disadvantages
+Advantages and Disadvantages

 As mentioned before, one advantage is the mass of installs you can receive very fast and the resulting boost of ranking.
 Another important factor you should keep in mind are the costs you need to spend for each kind of install: